Precise Object and Effect Removal with Adaptive Target-Aware Attention: Methodology

 \section{Methodology}

-To achieve accurate removal of target objects along with their associated visual effects, such as shadow and reflection, we propose a comprehensive framework consisting of a data curation pipeline (OBER Dataset) and a dedicated object removal model (ObjectClear).
-These two components are detailed in Sec.~\ref{sec:data} and Sec.~\ref{sec:objectclear}, respectively.
+To achieve accurate removal of target objects and their associated effects, we propose a comprehensive framework with a data curation pipeline (OBER Dataset, Sec.~\ref{sec:data}) and a dedicated object removal model (ObjectClear, Sec.~\ref{sec:objectclear}).